1224AmOgH/DSO_Blog/seminar_blog_full.md

 ![](./figure5.png)

-<p style="text-align: centre;">_This pipeline classifies telescope images using ResNet50 and, if a DSO is detected, provides an interpretable explanation for accessible understanding._ </p>
+<p style="text-align: centre;">This pipeline classifies telescope images using ResNet50 and, if a DSO is detected, provides an interpretable explanation for accessible understanding.</p>

 1.  **Binary Classification with ResNet50**

-<p style="text-align: justify;">Images are first fed into a **ResNet50** model—a powerful convolutional neural network that learns to answer a simple question: _Is a DSO present in this image?_  The dataset used here was balanced between images with and without DSOs, with careful labeling to avoid bias. </p>
+    <p style="text-align: justify;">Images are first fed into a <b>ResNet50</b> model—a powerful convolutional neural network that learns to answer a simple question: Is a DSO present in this image?
+The dataset used here was balanced between images with and without DSOs, with careful labeling to avoid bias. </p>

 2.  **Explainability with XRAI**

-<p style="text-align: justify;"> Once the model classifies an image as “DSO present,” **XRAI** (a technique based on Integrated Gradients) kicks in to highlight _where_ in the image the most influential features are.
-These show up as a **heatmap overlay**, revealing the “attention zones” the model focused on. </p>
+    <p style="text-align: justify;"> Once the model classifies an image as “DSO present,” <b>XRAI</b>(a technique based on Integrated Gradients) kicks in to highlight where in the image the most influential features are.
+These show up as a <b>heatmap overlay</b>, revealing the “attention zones” the model focused on. </p>

 3.  **Integrated Gradients as a Foundation**

     <p style="text-align: justify;"> XRAI builds on a technique called Integrated Gradients, which estimates how much each pixel contributes to the model’s final output.
 It does this by comparing the real image to a “baseline” (typically a black image representing sky background) and measuring how predictions change as the image morphs from the baseline to the real input. </p>

 4.  **Region Segmentation**

     <p style="text-align: justify;"> Instead of analyzing pixels individually, XRAI groups pixels into superpixels coherent regions of the image—like the bright core of a galaxy or the wispy edges of a nebula. </p>

 5.  **Attribution Scoring**